pierky/arouteserver/docs/USAGE.rst

 - ``SECRET_PEERINGDB_API_KEY``: the API key to be used to perform PeeringDB queries.

     Using an API key allows to mitigate the effect of the anonymous API throttling mechanism.
+The same API key can also be stored on a local file, at one of the following well-known paths: ``~/.arouteserver/peeringdb_api.key``, ``~/.peeringdb_api.key``.

     Details on how to obtain an API key can be found on the `PeeringDB web site <https://docs.peeringdb.com/howto/api_keys/>`__.